Canon SX60 vs Hasselblad X1D II

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the SX60 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Further information on the features and operation of the SX60 and X1D II can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Hasselblad X1D II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX60 and the Hasselblad X1D II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.